Mugane/Portainer/README.md

 This is a dockerized version of Portainer that can be trivially run.

 Author(s) have no interest in maintaining custom docker images for anything, everything is just done in docker compose for simplicity.
-No registries, no hosting, just run the compose file and it builds.
+No registries, no hosting, no DOCKERFILES, just run the compose file and it builds.

 App templates include forms to facilitate managing deployment parameters (unlike custom app templates)